facebookresearch/faiss/benchs/README.md

 ### Running the experiments

 These experiments are quite long.
-To support resuming, the script stores the result of raining to a temporary directory, `/tmp/bench_polysemous`.
+To support resuming, the script stores the result of training to a temporary directory, `/tmp/bench_polysemous`.

-The script `bench_polysemous_1bn.py` takes at leas two arguments:
+The script `bench_polysemous_1bn.py` takes at least two arguments:

 - the dataset name: SIFT1000M (aka SIFT1B, aka BIGANN) or Deep1B.
-SIFT1M, SIFT2M,... are also supported to make subsets of for small experiments (note that SIFT1M is not the same as the SIFT1M above)
+SIFT1M, SIFT2M,... are also supported to make subsets of for small experiments (note that SIFT1M as a subset of SIFT1B is not the same as the SIFT1M above)

 - the type of index to build, which should be a valid [index_factory key](https://github.com/facebookresearch/faiss/wiki/High-level-interface-and-auto-tuning#index-factory) (see below for examples)